fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 parameter and the ``ImageHDU.section`` feature to obtain good performance.

-There are two additional factors which significantly impact the performance you may encounter: (i) the structure of the FITS file, and (ii) the caching and block size configuration of ``fsspec``.
+There are two additional factors which significantly impact the performance you will encounter, namely: (i) the structure of the FITS file, and (ii) the caching and block size configuration of ``fsspec``.
 The remainder of this section briefly explains these two factors.